 Motion on the South China Sea

 As the disputes escalate, the international community must support international law and promote peace in the region.
-This motion introduced by Senator Ngo on May 17, 2016 seeks to draw the attention of the Canadian government to the situation in the South China Sea and to encourage all parties to
+Through a motion introduced by Senator Ngo on May 17, 2016, and adopted on April 24, 2018, the Senate officially stated its concern on China’s escalating and hostile behaviour in the South China Sea, and urged the Government of Canada to take a principled position on one of the biggest geopolitical conflicts by taking a leading role encouraging all parties to:

 - recognize and uphold the rights of freedom of navigation and overflight as enshrined in customary international law and in the United Nations Convention on the Law of the Sea;

 - cease all activities that would complicate or escalate the disputes, such as the construction of artificial islands, land reclamation, and further militarization of the region;